-The quick descent brought us back from the alpine desert down into the moorlands where we trekked through an alien like landscape of mist and towering “trees” the Dendrosenecio kilimanjari, which happens to be apart of the dandelion family.
-These giant groudsels as their called can only be found on Mt.
+The quick descent brought us back from the alpine desert down into the moorlands where we trekked through an alien like landscape of mist and towering “trees,” the Dendrosenecio kilimanjari, which happen to be apart of the dandelion family.
+These giant groudsels, as they’re called, can only be found on Mt.
 Kilimanjaro above 14,000′.
-They are funky beyond belief, can stand upwards of 14′ tall, and make for an imposing presence along the trail and in amongst our tents.
+They are funky beyond belief, can stand upwards of 14′ tall, and make for an imposing presence along the trail and among our tents.

 Trudging into Barranco Camp 12,900′ (3900m) after 5.5 hours of hiking we enjoyed a rest as a question on our minds was answered: “Can it rain inside a cloud?”
 The answer apparently is yes.
 We settled quickly into a routine when we got to camp: unpacking into the tent, washing up with the fresh hot water from the cook tent, having tea and pop corn, napping and reading in the tents while the constant ebb and flow of the chatter and laughter of guides and porters around camp created an ever present din until dinner.
 It was a very pleasant way to spend the rest of the day after working hard and covering so much ground.